Dowry Death Case: Police Seek Cancellation Of Ex-Judge's Bail

 Twisha Sharma, 33, was found hanging at her matrimonial home in Bhopal's Katara Hills area on May 12.
 Her family accused her in-laws of dowry harassment and abetment to suicide, while the Singh family claimed she was addicted to drugs.

-Police registered an FIR under Sections 80(2), 85 and 3(5) of Bharatiya Nyaya Sanhita along with provisions of Dowry Prohibition Act against Samarth Singh and Giribala Singh.
+Police have registered an FIR under Sections 80(2), 85 and 3(5) of Bharatiya Nyaya Sanhita along with provisions of the Dowry Prohibition Act against Samarth Singh and Giribala Singh.